 - Wise debit cards let you spend abroad without paying exchange rate fees

 - Transfer money like a local in 9 currencies.
-You will receive U.K. sort-codes and account numbers, European IBANs, US routing numbers, and other local accounts information.
+You will receive U.K. sort codes and account numbers, European IBANs, US routing numbers, and other local account information.

 - Your money will be converted into more than 50 currencies at the real-time exchange rate.

 The Stock Market and Options

 You won’t be charged a fee for US-listed stock trades, even if you’re making your very first trade.
 However, if you’re going through a broker, you will be charged a $25 fee1.